Who Needs an Estate Plan?

 Whether you’re a one person show or have employees, you want to ensure your business is properly addressed in your estate plan.
 Your estate plan should identify a key person in your operation who can take over your business and continue to run it after your passing, or liquidate and close your business, while maximizing the return for your beneficiaries.

-You are newly divorced
+You are newly divorced or getting a divorce

 If you are newly divorced, it’s important to ensure that your ex-spouse is removed from making any financial or health care decisions for you, and that your assets are properly designated to go to beneficiaries other than your ex-spouse.
 If you have minor children, it’s critical to put in place an estate plan that guarantees your ex-spouse would not be managing any of your children’s money if the worst were to happen.
 Click here for more information on Post-Divorce Estate Planning.
+If you are getting a divorce, it's critical to revise your estate plan (or put one in place if you don't have one) to ensure your spouse does not inherit your assets if you die while your divorce is pending.
+Click here for more information on the Five Essential Estate Plan Changes To Make During a Divorce.

 You are single